EvilMindDevs/PopBalloons-hmsUnityPlugin-ReferenceGame/README.md

 ```

   3. If purchase request return success for all products callback method will be called automatically.In this method we handle the having "No Ads", "Booster" and "Pink Color" item.
+No Ads represents Subscription product.
+Booster represents Consumable product and PinkColor represents NonConsumable product of IAP.

    ```csharp